Broker Check

 Deductions & Credits

-Did you know that deductions and credits are two different reductions that can impact your overall strategy?
+It’s important to understand that tax deductions and tax credits are two distinct tools that can impact your overall tax strategy.

-• Capital loss deduction: These offset any potential gains from selling stock
+• Capital loss deduction: Offsets potential gains from selling investments.

-• Child credit: Extended to individuals with children
+• Child tax credit: Available to individuals with dependent children.

 Maintain Detailed Filings Records